-Bus, three cars involved in Herne Bay serious crash
+Bus, three cars involved in serious crash in Auckland's Herne Bay

 A bus has crashed into three cars in the Auckland suburb of Herne Bay.

-The incident took place in West End Road at 1.20pm today.
-One person has minor injuries.
+The collision took place in West End Rd at 1.20pm today, injuring two people.

-A police spokesman said they were in attendance at a vehicle collision initially involving two cars and a bus on West End Road.
+A St John spokeswoman said they treated two patients, one was in a moderate condition and the other in a minor condition.

-"There are no reports of serious injuries, however one person has received minor injuries.
+"We transported the patient in a moderate condition to Auckland City Hospital."

 Advertisement

+A police spokesman said they were in attendance at a vehicle collision initially involving two cars and a bus on West End Rd.

-"West End Road is currently closed while the scene is cleared."
+"West End Rd is currently closed while the scene is cleared."

-The OuterLink bus was extensively damaged in the incident.
+The OuterLink bus involved in the incident was extensively damaged.

-An Auckland Transport spokesman said that the bus driver and five passengers onboard were not hurt.
+An Auckland Transport spokesman said that the bus driver and five passengers on board were not hurt.